-Students will also expand their knowledge of creating artwork with Adobe Photoshop and Illustrator.
-Interactive web content will be created using Adobe Dreamweaver and action script in Adobe Flash.
-Students will also explore output for print through four-colour screen printing.
+Students will also expand their knowledge of creating artwork with Adobe Photoshop and Illustrator with special emphasis on realistic colour rendering in digital paintings.
+Students will also explore output for print through four-colour screen printing and direct to garment printing on dark garments.
+Other projects will involve laser engraving and embroidery.